HunterWhiteDev/amazon-clone/README_LIVE.md

 # Getting Started

-To login, user the following credentials:
+To login, use the following credentials:

 email/username: `123@test.com`